-Our financing activities provided \$23.3 million of cash in the three months ended March 31, 2023 and used \$0.3 million of cash in the three months ended March 31, 2022.
-We received proceeds of \$29.1 million from the Credit Agreement, of which we used \$5.5 million to repay in full the notes previously issued to the sellers of Kind as part of the purchase consideration for the April 2022 Kind Acquisition.
-We made \$0.3 million of aggregate principal payments on our outstanding mortgages and finance lease and approximately \$34,000 of distribution payments.
-During the three months ended March 31, 2022, we made \$0.2 million of aggregate principal payments on our outstanding mortgages and \$0.1 million of distribution payments.
+Our financing activities provided \$18.5 million of cash in the nine months ended September 30, 2023 and used \$0.4 million of cash in the nine months ended September 30, 2022.
+We received proceeds of \$29.1 million from the Credit Agreement, of which we used \$5.5 million to repay in full the notes previously issued to the sellers of Kind as part of the purchase consideration for the Kind Acquisition in April 2022.
+Excluding the aforementioned repayment of the notes in connection with the Kind Acquisition, we made \$1.3 million of aggregate principal payments on our outstanding mortgages and promissory notes, including the repayment in full in May 2023 of our mortgage with South Porte Bank.
+We also paid \$1.8 million for third-party debt issuance costs in connection with the Credit Agreement, and made \$1.5 million of payments toward the outstanding balance of the Credit Agreement, \$0.5 million of principal payments of finance leases, and \$0.1 million of distribution payments.
+During the nine months ended September 30, 2022, we paid \$2.0 million to redeem the outstanding minority interests in one of our majority-owned subsidiaries in June 2022, made \$1.0 million of aggregate principal payments on our outstanding mortgages and notes payable, made \$0.2 million of distribution payments and made \$0.2 million of finance lease principal payments.
+These amounts were partially offset by \$3.0 million of proceeds from a mortgage.

 Based on our current expectations, we believe our current cash and future funding opportunities will be sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least the next twelve months.
-The rate at which we consume cash is dependent on the cash needs of our future operations, including our contractual obligations at March 31, 2023, and our ability to raise additional cash through financing activities.
+The rate at which we consume cash is dependent on the cash needs of our future operations, including our contractual obligations at September 30, 2023, and our ability to raise additional cash through financing activities.
 We anticipate devoting substantial capital resources to continue our efforts to execute our strategic growth plan as described above.